BhuvanSharma02/Roadwise/README.md

 5. **FFT Transform** — Each window is converted to the frequency domain; spectral features are extracted.
 6. **Classification** — The on-device TFLite model classifies the segment as: `Normal`, `Speed Breaker`, or `Pothole`, along with a severity score.
 7. **GPS Tagging** — If a pothole is detected, the Fused Location Provider captures the precise GPS coordinate at the moment of impact.
 8. **Firebase Upload** — The event payload (location, severity, timestamp, features) is pushed to Firestore.
-If offline, it is queued locally in Room DB.
+If offline, it is queued locally in DB.
 9. **Dashboard Update** — The civic dashboard updates the heatmap and severity layer in real time.
 10. **Driver Alert** — A non-intrusive haptic + visual notification is shown to the driver for awareness.